-Emotional Intelligence play a critical role in leadership skill.
+Emotional Intelligence plays a critical role in leadership skills.
 What distinguishes great leaders from merely good ones?
 It isn’t IQ or technical skills?
 It’s emotional intelligence (EI): a group of five skills that enable the best leaders to maximize their own and their followers’ performance.
 When senior managers at one company had a critical mass of EI capabilities, their divisions outperformed yearly earnings goals by 20%.

-I personally gone through training on subject ‘Emotional Intelligence at workplace’ and found this as a one of outstanding training till time for self.
-How to approach people, how to manage your own emotions and also of others.
+I have personally gone through training on the subject ‘Emotional Intelligence at workplace’ and found this as a one of outstanding training till time for self.
+How to approach people, how to manage your own emotions, and also of others.
 Dealing with people is basically dealing with emotions.
-If you manage that effectively, you can convince anyone in hierarchy for your idea, you views.
+If you manage that effectively, you can convince anyone in the hierarchy for your idea, your views.

-Even if you start active listening of people, they come all the way to support you at workplace.
+Even if you start actively listening to people, they come all the way to support you at the workplace.

 What is Emotional Intelligence?